BLOG

 Difference between an asylum seekers and refugees

-What is the Difference Between Asylum Seekers and Refugees?
+What is the Difference Between People Seeking Asylum and Refugees?

-Every refugee was once an asylum seeker.
-Whilst both asylum seekers and refugees come to Australia looking for safety and protection, the key distinction lies in their legal status:
+Every refugee was once a person seeking asylum.
+Whilst both people seeking asylum and refugees come to Australia looking for safety and protection, the key distinction lies in their legal status:

-Asylum seekers are individuals who have applied for asylum but have not yet been granted refugee status.
+Asylum seekers or people seeking asylum are individuals who have applied for asylum but have not yet been granted refugee status.
 During this period, they are provided certain rights and protections, but their situation remains uncertain.
 Seeking asylum is a human right.
 This means everyone should be allowed to enter another country to seek asylum.

 Refugee: